Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 - Events: The 'events' tag is used to mark events such as concerts, conferences or exhibitions, with information on date, time and location.

-Implementing Schema Markup on Your Website:
+Implementing the Schema Markup on your site:

 Schema Markup can be implemented in different ways, depending on the type of website you have and your technical skills.